Pavlos Emmanouilidis: International career

 Emmanouilidis was called up to the national team for the first time in 1950 and played a total of 12 times and scored 3 goals until 1958.
 He made his debut on 13 December 1950 in the home match against the France B, in the Mediterranean Cup, under the instructions of Kostas Negrepontis.
 He also competed in the men's tournament at the 1952 Summer Olympics in Helsinki.
 He scored the only goal for Greece in the tournament, in a 2–1 loss against Denmark at Tampere.

 Managerial career

 On 9 August 1976 Emmanouilidis was hired as the manager of Paniliakos.

 Personal life

-Emmanouilidis lives away from the public eye and has a son named Giannis, known from playing bouzouki in the band "Opisthodromiki Kompania".
+During his time as a footballer, Emmanouilidis also worked as an employee of PPC.
+Since his retirement he lives away from the public eye and has a son named Giannis, known from playing bouzouki in the band "Opisthodromiki Kompania".